godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`Vector2<class_vector2>` **linear_interpolate** **(** :ref:`Vector2<class_vector2>` b, :ref:`float<class_float>` t **)**

-Returns the result of the linear interpolation between this vector and "b", by amount "t".
+Returns the result of the linear interpolation between this vector and "b", by amount "t". "t" should be a float of 0.0-1.0, a percentage of how far along the interpolation is.

 .. _class_Vector2_normalized: